 Should All Your Windows Match?

-You can make a good first impression to your guests through the front of your house.
+You can make a good first impression on your guests through the front of your house.
 This part of your home says a lot about you and your style.
 Some prefer a more traditional symmetrical approach, while others like to mix and match different styles.

 It’s not necessary to match all the windows in your home.
 You can add bigger new windows in your home by giving them their own wall and making sure that the trim and muntins are the same as the rest of your home.
 This way, you can have bigger windows without sacrificing the integrity of your home’s architecture.